Cellulose insulation: Manufacture

 Cellulose insulation is often made by hammer milling waste newspaper.
-The newspaper is treated with chemicals, such as boric acid, to retard the spread of fire.
+The newspaper is treated with chemicals, such as boric acid, to retard the spread of fire and to make the paper fiber less attractive to pests.

 Products

 Four major types of loose-fill cellulose products have been developed under a variety of brand names.
-These are generally characterized as dry cellulose, spray applied cellulose, stabilized cellulose, and low dust cellulose.
+These are generally characterized as dry cellulose, spray-applied cellulose, stabilized cellulose, and low dust cellulose.
 These types are used in different parts of a building and for different reasons.

 Dry cellulose (loose fill)

 Dry cellulose is used in retrofitting old homes by blowing the cellulose into holes drilled into the tops of the walls.
 It can also be blown into a new wall construction by using temporary retainers or netting that is clamped in place then removed once the cellulose has reached the appropriate density.
-This form of application does settle as much as 30%–40%.
-Look to the coverage chart on any product application instruction.
-R-value based on settled thickness.
-Use of given instruction charts are for estimating purposes only.
-Job conditions, application techniques and settings on equipment will influence actual coverage.
-Do not add water to this product.
-Due to variance in application moisture levels and temperatures cellulose will settle.
-Settling could leave gaps in a wall as the insulation compacts vertically, or it could leave space between a floor and the insulation beneath it.
-In addition, a dense-pack option can be used to reduce settling and further minimize air gaps.
-Dense-pack can only be done in a closed cavity by placing pressure on the cavity, and should be done only by an experienced installer.
+This form of application does settle as much as 13% to 20% over time.
+This settling could leave gaps in a wall as the insulation compacts vertically, or it could leave space between a floor and the insulation beneath it.
+A dense-pack option can be used to reduce settling and further minimize air gaps.
+Dense-pack places pressure on the cavity, and should be done by an experienced installer.

 Loose fill in walls is an antiquated technique of using cellulose in wall cavities.
 The home performance industry and its accrediting bodies support the dense-pack standard of insulating wall cavities, which does not settle.
 This method stops the stack effect and convective loops in wall cavities.